nixworks/public/news/2011/05/24/README.md

 ##### Egypt
 ### [Former Egyptian President Hosni Mubarak and his two sons are to be tried over the deaths of anti-government protesters. ](/news/2011/05/24/former-egyptian-president-hosni-mubarak-and-his-two-sons-are-to-be-tried-over-the-deaths-of-anti-government-protesters.md)
-_Context: Hosni Mubarak, Egypt_
+_Context: Egypt, Hosni Mubarak_

 ##### Human Rights Watch
 ### [Human Rights Watch calls for the release of a Saudi woman detained for driving. ](/news/2011/05/24/human-rights-watch-calls-for-the-release-of-a-saudi-woman-detained-for-driving.md)
-_Context: Saudi Arabia, Human Rights Watch_
+_Context: Human Rights Watch, Saudi Arabia_

 ##### Manslaughter by gross negligence
 ### [A British police officer is to be charged with manslaughter over the death of newspaper seller Ian Tomlinson during the 2009 G-20 protests. ](/news/2011/05/24/a-british-police-officer-is-to-be-charged-with-manslaughter-over-the-death-of-newspaper-seller-ian-tomlinson-during-the-2009-g-20-protests.md)